shudd3r/skeletons/README.md

 vendor\bin\script-name <command> [<options>] [<argument>=<value>]
 ```
 Available `<command>` values:
-- `init`: generate file structure from skeleton template (with backup on overwrite)
+- `init`: generates file structure from skeleton template (with backup on overwrite)
-- `check`: verify project synchronization with used skeleton
+- `check`: verifies project synchronization with used skeleton
-- `update`: change current placeholder values (synchronized package required)
+- `update`: changes current placeholder values (synchronized package required)
-- `sync`: generate missing & mismatched skeleton files (with backup on overwrite)
+- `sync`: generates missing & mismatched skeleton files (with backup on overwrite)
-- `help`: display help similar to this section
+- `help`: displays help similar to this section

 Application `<options>`:
 - `-i`, `--interactive`: allows providing placeholder values for `init` or `update`
   command via interactive shell.
 When no `<argument>=<value>` is provided interactive
   mode is implicitly switched on.
-- `-l`, `--local`: may be used to include files that are not deployed to remote
+- `-l`, `--local`: may be used to include files not deployed to remote repository
-  repository if skeleton defines them (like git hooks or IDE settings).
-This option
+  if skeleton defines them (like git hooks or IDE settings).
+This option may be used
-  may be used for all file operations - initialization, validation, synchronization
+  for all file operations - initialization, validation, synchronization and updates.
-  and updates.

 Available `<argument>` names depend on placeholders configured in application.
 Currently, built-in placeholders can receive their values from following arguments: